How We Paid For A Year Of Travel

 Jason’s Financial History

 This is probably the only time I will consider my age an advantage.
 I had never planned on long term travel before, therefor I have never saved money for it.
-But, I have been working since 1997 and was able to begin saving money after I paid off my debt in 2003.
-My debt was the result of a owning a high maintenance car and some small graduate school loans.
-From 2003 to 2009 I had saved enough money for a down payment on a home, my highest priority at the time.
+But, I have been working since 1997 and was able to begin saving money after I paid off my debt in 2024.
+My debt was the result of owning a high maintenance car and some small graduate school loans.
+From 2024 to 2024 I had saved enough money for a down payment on a home, my highest priority at the time.
 I own a vehicle that is paid off and have no existing debt.
 It was the perfect time to move forward on a home considering the housing market had tanked.

 Unexpectedly to both us, we suddenly made a decision to travel long term.
 The good thing was, I had the money.
 The bad thing was, I would be spending the down payment of a house.
 We look back now with no regrets.
 I don’t see us buying a house anytime soon, it would hinder our traveling significantly and eliminate many freedoms we have today.

-I didn’t necessarily save for this trip, I saved for the sake of saving.
+I didn’t necessarily save or budget for this trip, I saved for the sake of saving.
 I saved for a house, financial freedom, an active social life and fun vacations.
 Saving includes eliminating credit card debt.
 If you are saving money, but at the same time increasing your credit card debt or taking out loans for cars, you aren’t saving.
 It’s a concept that the United States struggles with, including our government.
 Debt takes away your freedoms.

-Advice
+Travel Budget Advice

 There you have it.
 I’m sorry again for not being able to provide a secret formula.
 The only secret is financial responsibility.
 Even though we already had the money saved before we decided to do long term travel, I think the same behaviors apply regardless of what you are saving for.
 You must have discipline and patience.
 These characteristics are important for more than just saving money.

-If you enjoyed this post, make sure you subscribe to my RSS feed!Tags: backpacking, budgeting, finance, rtw, travel
+If you enjoyed this post, make sure you subscribe to my RSS feed!

 Aracely / Jason,